gyrraf/killTheDummy/README.md

 A textbased, turnbased game where you try to kill the enemy before the enemy kills you.

 ## Folder structure
-The folder structure is from Eclipse.
+The folder structure was made by Eclipse.
 This is just a copy of the folder I use while working in Eclipse.
+The folder contains an executable jar-file, the entire javadoc, the ".class" files and the ".java" files.

 ## start the programme
 There are two ways to start this programme: